 Jack ran to his Dad and hugged him.

-"It's all right now, son," John said patting his boy on the back.
+"It's all right now, son," Paul said patting his boy on the back.
 "It's over."

 The pup dashed to Jack's feet, and he bent to pick him up.
 Gently cradling him, Jack let the dog lick at his face.

 "That's some brave dog you got there," his Dad said.

 "His name's Dusty," Jack said proudly.
 "But he's not as brave as you."